 Even after a diagnosis of CFS, what next because there are no treatment options with the exception of antidepressants and sleeping pills.

 Fatigue whether chronic or generalised fatigue can be very debilitating both physically and emotionally especially because of the secondary symptoms such as lack of sleep and weakness.
 Determining the causal factors of fatigue can also be very difficult and in many cases almost impossible.
-So whether you suffer from generalised fatigue or chronic fatigue syndrome, it may be prudent to restore your energy levels using Life Extension Energy Renew.
-This supplement not only helps enhance energy levels but promises improvements in the secondary symptoms of fatigue.
+There are many manufacturers who market CFS natural remedies but often these do not provide therapeutic strengths of nutrients or are simply a multivitamin with higher B vitamins.
+So whether you suffer from generalised fatigue or chronic fatigue syndrome, Daily Energy may provide relief from Chronic Fatigue Syndrome.
+This supplement not only helps enhance energy levels but promises improvements in the secondary symptoms of fatigue whether physical or mental.

 DISCLAIMER: The views, opinions and information expressed in this article and on Victoriahealth.com Ltd are those of the author(s) in an editorial context.
 Victoriahealth.com Ltd cannot be held responsible for any errors or for any consequences arising from the use of the information contained in this editorial or anywhere else on the site.
 Every effort is made by the editorial and content team to see that no inaccurate or misleading information, opinion or statement appear, nor replace or constitute endorsement from medical bodies or trials unless specified.
 Victoriahealth.com Ltd accept no liability for the consequences of any inaccurate or misleading data, information, opinion or statement.
 Information on Victoriahealth.com Ltd and in the editorials is provided for informational purposes only and is not intended as a substitute for the advice provided by your physician or other healthcare professional.
 You should not use the information on this website or in the editorials for diagnosing or treating a health concern or disease, or for the replacement of prescription medication or other treatment.